 I am thrilled to join with my fellow voice talent

 to create this recording and make

 HearTheBill founders Kathleen (Kat) Keesling and Diane Havens worked incredible hours on this increasingly massive project to build and maintain the web site, coordinate the activities of dozens of voice talent, develop and update the recording style guide, blitz the press and obtain top-tier national coverage, and narrate multiple segments, all while continuing to perform voiceover work in their own busy professional lives.
 Since the Senate is still working on a compromise bill, I’m sure Kat and Diane will call on the HearTheBill.org volunteers to quickly narrate the new bill once it is available.

 If you’re a professional voice talent, you can answer that call with me by volunteering to record a segment of the next bill.
 Not only is the HearTheBill narration important work that serves a vital community need, but the bills are excellent material for a legal demo reel.
 Think about it — only a voice artist could start with dry, legislative copy and breathe life into it so that it actually sounds interesting!
-To apply, just fill out the volunteer application form on the site, and one of the founders will quickly respond to you.

 The preparation time needed for these recordings can be significant depending on the number of pages you undertake, as well as the number and type of references to legislation within those pages.
 The copy is overflowing with abbreviations for other legislation.
 In order to make my narration sound flowing, I mark my script each time to spell out all of the legal terms according to the Style Guide.